catid/snowshoe/README.md

 as demonstrated experimentally by the unit tester.

+##### Practical Security

+Recently Bos, Costello and Miele in [19] analyzed the practical security of the BN254 curve.
+The endomorphism property and group size of Snowshoe matches this curve in ECDLP difficulty.
+They claim that using the latest modern techniques, BN254, and by extension the Snowshoe curve, offer "126 bits" of security, taking roughly 9.486 * 10^23 core years to solve the discrete logarithm.

 ## References

 I am attempting to faithfully reproduce the results of some brilliant people: